ONLINE HELP

 Remarks

-Start subscript of the arrays sent to the ActiveX or automation objects
+Start index of arrays sent to ActiveX or Automation objects

-When using the WLanguage arrays with ActiveX or automation objects, the WLanguage generates Automation arrays whose subscripts start from 0.
+When using WLanguage arrays with ActiveX or Automation objects, WLanguage generates Automation arrays with indices starting at 0.

-Some ActiveX objects or Automation objects require arrays whose subscripts start from 1.
+Some ActiveX or Automation objects require arrays with indices starting at 1.

-To define the start subscript of the Automation arrays, all you have to do is use the following line of code:
+To set the start index of Automation arrays, use the following line of code:

 Passing the Automation arrays by value